krasimir/lsbridge/README.md

-# Local Storage Bridge
+# The Local Storage Bridge

-Using the local storage as a communication channel.
+1K library for exchanging messages between tabs in a same browser.
+It uses the local storage as a communication channel.

 ## Usage